 I find the easiest way to assemble the spring carriers is to make a small jig consisting of an off cut of wood with a 2mm hole drilled into it.
 The spring carrier can then be placed so the half etched guide slot for the spring is facing towards you and the bearing locates through the hole in the carrier and the wood.
 The bearing can then can be soldered in place.
 The spring wire can then be located in its half etched guide slot and soldered in place using a suitable flux.
 I use Carr's black label.
-The spring wire needs to extend at least 7mm either side of the point where it is attached to the carrier.
+The spring wire needs to be 20mm long.